ojaohe-3/m7011e-devops/README.md

 In order for the application to access its own user it needs to be created go to keycloak panel, go into the-homeric-odyssey realm and select users in the left navigation bar
 ![image](https://github.com/user-attachments/assets/c1fdf848-3f0a-437e-b60c-7d7713fdfe96)
-Create new user
+Create new user system users, remember join group systems in the bottom.
-Default is admin
-rest of the info is optional
-here is a working example:
+Default system username is configured to be 'admin' and password 'admin123' so we defere to that for this example Other info is optional for the system. here is a working example :
 ![image](https://github.com/user-attachments/assets/ccc9858a-8b73-4dcb-8519-6da36fee7c50)
 Lastly give it a password by selecting 'credentials' in the top navigation bar create a non temporary password, default setup with the solution is admin123.